danos/rsyslog/tools/rsgtutil.rst

   default server is used.
 The default server is not necessarily optimal in regard to performance and reliability.

+-h, --help
+  Shows short help for the utility.

+-d, --debug
+  Enables additional debug output useful for developers.

+-a <GT|KSI>, --api <GT|KSI>
+  Specifies the API used by the utility.
+This parameter overwrites the Libary used by this utility.
+However it is only possible to verify .gtsig signatures with the old Guardtime library and .ksisig signatures only with the new Guardtime KSI Libary.
+So the parameter won't have any affect when verifying signatures.
+  Available options:
+  GT = Guardtime Client Library
+  KSI = Guardtime KSI Library

 OPERATION MODES
 ===============